electrode-io/electrode/packages/electrode-react-webapp/README.md

 - `tokenHandlers` - Array of file paths to JS modules that implement token handlers.
 - `cacheId` - If non-empty string, then it's appended to `htmlFile` to use as `cacheKey` for the template instance.
 - `cacheKey` - Provide `cacheKey` for the template instance, overrides `cacheId`.
+- `options` - Specify some options for this route with this template:
+  - `pageTitle` - change page title
+  - `responseForBadStatus` - callback to generate response if non-200 HTTP status.
+  - `responseForError` - callback to generate response in case of error.

 > You can access the template instance cache through `routeOptions._templateCache`